In this section

 To better understand the lagoon’s complex ecosystem, the possible causes for unexpected change and how to protect one of the most diverse estuaries in North America, the St. Johns River Water Management District launched an Indian River Lagoon Protection Initiative in spring 2013.

 The Initiative is a multi-year program to protect and restore the water quality and ecological habitat of the Indian River Lagoon.
 The initial focus of the Initiative is an algal bloom investigation, a four-year program in which the District and outside experts will increase the scientific understanding of the lagoon system through monitoring, data collection, field and lab analysis and model development.
 The algal bloom investigation will work in parallel to and augment other Initiative programs within the lagoon, and will provide the understanding to develop projects that maximize the opportunities for lagoon recovery and sustained health.
-The algal bloom investigation represents a proposed investment of $3.7 million above the lagoon’s $400,000 to $500,000 annual science budget through 2017.
+The algal bloom investigation represents a multimillion dollar investment above the lagoon’s $400,000 to $500,000 annual science budget through 2017.

 Initiative work will be conducted primarily within the northern lagoon system, which includes Mosquito Lagoon, northern Indian River Lagoon and Banana River Lagoon in Volusia and Brevard counties.
 Current work includes water quality monitoring, seagrass transplant experiments and studies of drift algae.
 In addition, the District is cost-sharing with other plankton and fish sampling programs undertaken by the University of Florida and the Florida Fish and Wildlife Conservation Commission.